What is distributed testing?

-The reason of using more than one system for load testing is the limitation of single system to generate large number of threads (users).
+The reason of using more than one system for load testing is the limitation of a single system to generate large number of threads (users).

 Apart from using distributed load testing we can perform load testing over cloud also.
 Load testing on cloud (like Amazon’s EC2) has several advantages- easy scalability, no maintenance, fast deployment and no artificial network bottlenecks.

 Another alternative is Blazemeter which is a cloud based service compatible with Apache JMeter.
 It generates large amount of instant load and provide very comprehensive reporting and analysis features.

 Also, we can perform distributed load testing on cloud, in which multiple machines on cloud can be used for generating large amount of load.